accounts-payable icon

 Picking the best supplier portal for your business

-When selecting a supplier portal for your business, consider the functionality that matches your business size and type, needs, and budget.
-The right supplier portal should increase efficiency to reduce operating costs.
-Look for scalability that will let you keep the supplier portal functioning as your business grows.
+When selecting a supplier portal for your Canadian business, consider the functionality that matches your business size and type, needs, and budget.
+From handling GST/HST requirements to managing cross-border transactions, the right supplier portal should also increase efficiency and reduce operating costs.

 Create a checklist of what’s important in a supplier portal at a cost that your company can afford.